WHAT IS FLOODING?

 Storm Surge Flooding ...

 Storm surge is a dangerous wall of water created by the winds of severe storms like hurricanes, tropical storms, and nor’easters.
-These storms can cause Bay and ocean water to pile up before pushing it on shore, sometimes raising water levels by more than 20 feet above normal sea level.
+These storms can cause Bay and ocean water to pile up before pushing it on shore.

 Storm surge can affect large areas of coastal lands, but the amount of flooding is different with each storm.
 The surge height depends on the direction the storm approaches the coast, as well as the strength, speed and timing of the storm.
 If the storm hits land near the time of high tide, it would make the storm surge worse.

-Along with powerful storm waves that hit the coastline for hours at a time, storm surge can cause major damage as it knocks homes off their foundations, erodes marshes, breaks up dunes meant to protect coastal areas against storms, and floods riverside communities, sometimes even several miles inland.
+Along with powerful storm waves that hit the coastline for hours at a time, intense storm surges can cause major damage by knocking homes off their foundations, eroding marshes, breaking up dunes meant to protect coastal areas against storms, and flooding riverside communities.

 Rainfall Flooding ...